Ibadan Peoples Party: Elections of 1951

 Mr Cooper absolved his department of responsibility for the controversy generated by the NCNC after the election.
 At a post election news conference in Lagos he said that "Of the winning candidates, the names of 38 were on the list sent to me by the Action Group.
 The six successful candidates at Ibadan were all among those who had been identified to me as representing the Ibadan People’s Party.
 No claim of any kind had reached us about the party affiliation of the remaining successful candidates."
 Why did the NCNC not send a list of its candidates for the poll to the Government PR Department before that poll?
 The records of the poll conducted in the West and all over Nigeria by the colonial administration are available at the National Archives and can be accessed by any honest researcher.
 In this matter, it is facts that speak, not what some political/ethnic partisan said or did not say, as shown below.

-Faced with this set of circumstances, the Egbé Ọmọ Odùduwà lured twenty victorious candidates on the ticket of the smaller rival parties to join the Action Group; thereby tilting the balance in favor of the party, against its primary opponent; the NCNC.
-Some of the leaders of the small parties were offered ministerial appointments to join the AG.
-One of them was Chief Augustus Akinloye who was appointed the Nigerian Minister of Agriculture and Natural Resources; and who reciprocated by persuading four out of his five victorious colleagues in the IPP into joining the AG.
-The only IPP member who refused to join the AG was Hon Chief Adegoke Adelabu, who, instead, joined the more national NCNC.
+NCNC probably underestimated the effect of clear policy & programmes of action contained in Action Group's manifesto.
+Its prescription of Devolution of powers & a Federal system of gov6was what endeared it to the polity, as well as its programme on education, health & infrastructural deficit developments.